bibledit/old/macos/README.md

-# Bibledit OS X
+# Bibledit macOS

-Bibledit for OS X source code repository and developer assistance
+Bibledit for macOS source code repository and developer assistance

 ## Introduction

-Bibledit has been working on OS X in various forms:
+Bibledit has been working on macOS in various forms:
-* Bibledit-Gtk written for Linux and ported to Mac OS X.
+* Bibledit-Gtk written for Linux and ported to Mac macOS.
-* Bibledit-Web written in PHP and adapted to run on Mac OS X.
+* Bibledit-Web written in PHP and adapted to run on Mac macOS.

-The current port of Bibledit for OS X consists of the following parts:
+The current port of Bibledit for macOS consists of the following parts:
-* A native Bibledit OS X app with a WebView.
+* A native Bibledit macOS app with a WebView.
-* The bibledit library written in C++, compiled for OS X.
+* The bibledit library written in C++, compiled for macOS.

 ## Sandboxing